qmarcou/IGoR/README.md

 # C++

+# Python
+A set of Python modules are shipped with Igor in order to parse IGoR's outputs (alignments,models etc) For further versions a Python/Cython interface for IGoR might be supplied

 # Contribute

 * Your feedbacks are valuable, please send your comments about usability and new features you would like to see